-- 11. Create a simple loopback application that sends an Ethernet frame and receives the same frame while the EMAC is in internal loopback mode.
+11. Create a simple loopback application that sends an Ethernet frame and receives the same frame while the EMAC is in internal loopback mode.
 Begin with the xemac_intr_fifo_example.c example provided in the EDK installation area by copying this file to your lab4/code subdirectory.
+The example resides at:

+O:\Xilinx\EDK6.1i\sw\XilinxProcessorIPLib\drivers\emac v1 00 d\examples

-Step 5 of the Preparation describes where to find the file. - You can look through the example code while XPS generates a hardware bitstream but you should have done this prior to the working on this as preparation! - 12.
-Add the xemac_intr_fifo_example.c file to the XPS project as program source.
-Be sure to remove any other source files that are leftover from previous modules. - 13.
-Next you will edit the xemac_intr_fifo_example.c source to match your system. - The example supports both the Microblaze and PPC405 processors as well as the VxWorks operating system.
+You can look through the example code while XPS generates a hardware bitstream but you should have done this prior to the lab as preparation!

+- 12.Add the xemac_intr_fifo_example.c file to the XPS project as program source.
+Be sure to remove any other source files that are leftover from previous labs. - 13.
+Select the Level 1 driver interface for the EMAC device's S/W Settings. - 14.
+Next you will edit the xemac_intr_fifo_example.c source to match your system.

+The example supports both the Microblaze and PPC405 processors as well as the VxWorks operating system.
 Be sure to include support only for MicroBlaze.